A wide-angle formulation of foreground filters for HI intensity mapping: Foreground filters in Fourier space

-For the IF mode, we need to take the common region implied by conditions \eqref{eq:firstFGCond} and \eqref{eq:wedge}. {Note that the wedge condition is not strictly a foreground-avoidance condition -- in principle, the wedge can be removed with excellent calibration of baselines \cite{Ghosh:2017woo}, but we treat this as futuristic.}
+Here $r$ is the comoving radial distance, $H$ is the Hubble rate and {$\theta_\mathrm{b}$} is defined in \eqref{eq:BeamSize}. {We assume that $N_{\rm w}=1$.
+Note that the wedge condition is not strictly a foreground-avoidance condition -- in principle, the wedge can be removed with excellent calibration of baselines \cite{Ghosh:2017woo, CosmicVisions21cm:2018rfq}, but {this is currently not possible with existing technology and} we treat it as futuristic.}

+{Although the foreground filters are expressed in terms of $k_\|= k_z$ and $k_\perp^2 = k_x^2 + k_y^2$, they have a nice geometrical interpretation if we think in terms of $k_x$, $k_y$ and $k_z$ axes. \begin{enumerate} \item SD Mode: Only \eqref{eq:firstFGCond} applies, and consequently the region between the planes $k_z=\pm k_\mathrm{Fg}$ is discarded. \item IF Mode: There is $\phi$ symmetry and thus the wedge line (blue line in \autoref{fig:FGCond}) upon rotation about the $k_{\|}\equiv k_z$ axis generates a cone whose apex angle is $\pi/2-\alpha$.
+The allowed region \eqref{eq:wedge} is the interior of this cone -- and its reflection whose axis is the negative $k_z$ axis.
+Combining with the radial filter \eqref{eq:firstFGCond}, the cones are truncated by the planes $k_z=\pm k_{\rm Fg}$. \end{enumerate}}